In the skies above London

 In his will, Alfred Nobel instructed that the prize be given “to the person who shall have done the most or the best work for fraternity between nations, for the abolition or reduction of standing armies and for the holding and promotion of peace congresses.”

-On the first floor was an interesting exhibit called “Targets,” a photo exhibition of images, visualizations of the “enemy,” used for target practice at military training camps in twenty-seven countries around the world.
+On the first floor was an interesting exhibit called “Targets,” a photo exhibition of targets with visualizations of the “enemy,” used for practice at military training camps in twenty-seven countries around the world.

 Within the soul